 Some of the most beautiful churches in Italy are the Basilica di San Marco and the Basilica of Santa Maria Gloriosa dei Frari in Venice, the Cathedral of Santa Maria del Fiore and the Basilica di Santa Croce in Florence, the Basilica of Saint John Lateran in Rome, the Cathedral of the Nativity of Saint Mary and the Church of Santa Maria delle Grazie in Milan, the Cathedral of Santa Maria Assunta in Orvieto and the Basilica of San Zeno Maggiore in Verona.

-Basilica di Santa Croce (Basilica of the Holy Cross) is a beautiful Franciscan church situated in Piazza di Santa Croce, in Florence.
-Here, Michelangelo Buonarroti, one of the greatest sculptors of all time, is buried.
-SHORT HISTORY It is said that, in the year 1211, Saint Francis arrived in Florence.
-In a little island created by the Arno River, there was a chapel dedicated to the Holy Cross which would be donated to Saint Francis and from which the present church would take the name.
-The construction of the church started in 1294, after a project elaborated probably by Arnolfo di Cambio, one of the most important architects of that time.
-Over time, many great artists worked here, such as Giotto, Taddeo and Agnolo Gaddi, Maso di Banco, Giovanni da Milano, Brunelleschi and Michelozzo.
-Due to floods and epidemics, the basilica was finished at the end of the 14th century and was consecrated in 1442 by Pope Eugenio IV.
-With many difficulties, the last works were done until 1504, but then the funding came to an end and the church remained without a façade.
-The current façade was built in neo-gothic style between 1853 and 1863 by the architect Read more [...]
+Basilica di Santa Croce (Basilica of the Holy Cross) is a beautiful Franciscan church located in Piazza di Santa Croce, in Florence.
+The church is the burial place of Michelangelo Buonarroti, one of the greatest sculptors of all time.
+Besides Michelangelo, inside the church are buried many famous people, including the scientist Galileo Galilei, the politician and philosopher Niccolò Machiavelli, the writer Vittorio Alfieri, the poet Ugo Foscolo and the composer Gioachino Rossini.
+Due to this fact, the Basilica of Santa Croce is also known as the Temple of the Italian Glories (Tempio dell’Itale Glorie).
+SHORT HISTORY According to legend, in 1211, Saint Francis of Assisi arrived in Florence.
+On a little island created by the Arno River, there was a chapel dedicated to the Holy Cross, which was donated to Saint Francis, and from which the current church borrowed the name.
+The building of the church started in 1294, after a project elaborated probably by Arnolfo di Cambio, one of the most important architects of that time.
+During its construction, many great artists worked here, such as Giotto di Bondone, Taddeo and Agnolo Gaddi, Maso di Banco, Giovanni da Milano, Filippo Brunelleschi and Michelozzo.
+Due to floods and Read more [...]